- 1 - Know what buyers in the area expect

 This is possibly not because of what they actually are, but because of what they represent to any buyer!

-In several cases, the less work leftover for a prospective buyer, the less likely that surprise deal-breakers may pop up when selling a home.
+In several cases, the less work leftover for a prospective buyer, the less likely that surprise deal-breaker may pop up when selling a home.